 Every garden needs its share of bold foliage, and no foliage is bolder than that of elephant's ear.
 Most Southerners are familiar with the common green-leafed variety of this tropical Asian plant, but many new and exciting forms are making their way to the marketplace.
-Growing from large tubers, these perennials attain enormous sizesome reach 8 ft. or tallerwith leathery, heart- shaped leaves that may reach 1 by 3 ft.
-Flowers resemble giant callas (Zantedeschia) but seldom appear.
+Growing from large tubers, these perennials attain enormous sizesome reach 8 feet or tallerwith leathery, heart- shaped leaves that may reach 1 by 3 feet Flowers resemble giant callas (Zantedeschia) but seldom appear.
 Some elephant's ears form a single clump; others spread.

 Elephant's ears are effective with tree ferns and other large-leafed tropical plants; they're also good in pots or when massed to create a quickif temporaryscreen.
 Try combining dark-foliaged selections with yellow- or green-leafed plants.
 Not browsed by deer.

 - Glossy, deep black leaves with glowing blue veins.

 - Grows 4 feet high; 3 feet wide.

 - Spectacular purplish black leaves with purplish red stems.

 - Great color accent for containers or the back of the border.

 - Glossy, chocolate-black leaves are up to 15 inches inches long and ruffled.

 - Purplish black stems rise to 7 feet.; each carries a huge (3 feet) green leaf with a shiny violet cast.

 - Yellow, papaya-scented flowers to 1 feet long appear in late summer.